llooker/jira_block_fivetran/README.md

 select erh."issue_id", erh."time", fo."name", 'Op Equipment Request' as "changed" from jira.issue_op_equipment_request_history erh
 LEFT OUTER JOIN jira.field_option fo on erh.field_option_id = fo.id
 ```

+### What if I find an error?
+Suggestions for improvements?

+Great!
+Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
+To log an error or improvement recommentation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/jira_block_fivetran/issues).
+Please be as detailed as possible in your explanation, and we'll address it as quick as we can.